TY - JOUR

 T1 - Taiwan as ghost island?
 Ambivalent articulation of marginalized identities in computer-mediated discourses

-AU - LI, Yao-Tai
+AU - Li, Yao-Tai

-AU - SONG, Yunya
+AU - Song, Yunya

 N1 - Funding Information:

-The authors thank Prof. Van Dijk, Dr Hilary Yerbury and anonymous reviewers for their constructive and thoughtful comments.
-They also thank Shih-Hao Liu for his help with collecting data and managing the database.
 The author(s) disclosed receipt of the following financial support for the research, authorship, and/or publication of this article: This research was funded by Research Committee, Hong Kong Baptist University (FRG2/17-18/069).

 PY - 2020/5/1